Which famous people have you outlived?

 Bob Clampett

-Clampett was born and raised not far from Hollywood and, early in his life, showed an interest in animation and puppetry.
+Cartoons as well as the television shows Time for Beany and Beany and Cecil.
+He was born and raised not far from Hollywood and, early in life, showed an interest in animation and puppetry.

-After leaving high school a few months shy of graduating in 1931, Clampett joined the team at Harman-Ising Productions and began working on the studio's newest short subjects, titled Looney Tunes and Merrie Melodies.
+After dropping out of high school in 1931, he joined the team at Harman-Ising Productions and began working on the studio's newest short subjects, Looney Tunes and Merrie Melodies.

-Clampett was promoted to a directorial position in 1937 and during his fifteen years at the studio, directed 84 cartoons later deemed classic and designed some of the studio's most famous characters, including Porky Pig, Daffy Duck, and Tweety.
+Clampett was promoted to a directorial position in 1937.
+During his 15 years at the studio, he directed 84 cartoons later deemed classic, and designed some of the studio's most famous characters, including Porky Pig, Daffy Duck, and Tweety.

 This content was extracted from Wikipedia and is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License